Sustainable Travel at UoB

 Commuting is a choice we make every day.
 For something so routine and intermediary, our daily travel has enormous consequences on our health, our time and money, and the world we live in.
 Since 2008, it has been a university priority for staff and students to be 'smart movers' and choose sustainable transport to come to campus.
 That's because solo car jouneys contribute every day to our collective greenhouse gas emissions.
 It's also because the sustainable alternatives advantage our wellbeing, wallets and world:

-The travel plan has had great successes in the past 12 years.
-Solo car driving dropped five percentage points 2008-2018, staff cycling is more than the double national average, and 78% of undergraduates walk or cycle to study.
+The travel plan has had great successes since inception.
+Solo car driving dropped five percentage points 2008-2018, staff cycling is more than the double national average, and 2/3 of undergraduates walk or cycle to study.
 Like these members of our community, will you be a smart mover too?

 Contact